|

 — the required outer margin depends on the specific

 product number.)
-Our plastic plate item #40255, however,
+Our plastic plate items #40255 and #40257, however,

 can be printed full-bleed with any background color or

-with black, since it’s die-cut after
+with black, since they’re die-cut after

 printing.